konevyar/picus/README.md

 ## Picus ##
 ### Description: ###
 Picus is an Instagram-like social network that allows users to post pictures accompanied by text, subscribe to other users, get likes and see recommendations.
+Each user can have a userpic and a bio.
 Only authorized users can read posts.

-Picus is built using Django framework and open source page templates tailored to the needs of the application.
+Picus is built using Django framework and open source page templates, tailored to the needs of the application.

 ## Project start: ##